 These are just some of the emotional issues that might arise in a family due to a child’s cancer diagnosis.
 We recognize that responses may be varied and exacerbated by previously existing dynamics or mental health issues.
 We encourage client’s to make use of our counselling services so that the best coping strategies can be supported and developed from the time of the child’s diagnosis, throughout treatment and beyond.

 About the Counselling Services Offered at the Childhood Cancer Association

-The Childhood Cancer Association provides free counselling to all family members, including extended family, to support you through the challenges, provide a listening ear and assist in developing skills and strategies that will enable you travel through the cancer journey with greater ease.
+The Childhood Cancer Association provides free counselling to all family members involved in the direct care of the child, including extended family, to support you through the challenges, provide a listening ear and assist in developing skills and strategies that will enable you to travel through the cancer experience with greater ease.

 Access to the Family Service Team and Counselling services are available Monday-Friday 9am-5pm (closed on Public Holidays).